 <a href="..................................." class="doc"> <a href="link1" class="wrong">... <p style="" class="doc">

-We need the pattern to look for
+So, we need the pattern to look for

 <a href="...something..." class="doc">, but both greedy and lazy variants have problems.

-The correct variant would be:
+The correct variant can be:

 href="[^"]*".
 It will take all characters inside the